lienzhuzhu/lienzhuzhu.github.io/_teaching/2022-oosdl.md

 Achievements
 ======
+- Developed Make system for established course assignments that eliminated dependency on IDE, reduced student frustration, and streamlined course
+- Clarified concepts through individual guidance during office hours
+- Provided remote assistance through Piazza monitoring
-- Motivated driven students to participate in hackathon.
+- Motivated driven students to participate in hackathon

 Description
 ======

-Heading 3
+- Taught object oriented design using C++

+Context
 ======
+Recruited to assist in teaching fundamental undergraduate course as a master's student due to high performance as an undergraduate student.